Mirren Mack: Theatre

+Film and television

 In 2019, Mack made her television debut in three episodes of the Netflix series Sex Education as Florence.
 In 2020, Mack was cast in her first leading role as Kaya on the BBC drama series The Nest alongside Martin Compston and Sophie Rundle.
-Mack came out of Covid lockdown to appear in the 7th series of Portrait Artist of the Year on Sky Arts.
+Mack came out of Covid lockdown to appear in the seventh series of Portrait Artist of the Year on Sky Arts.

 Mack began filming of the Netflix miniseries The Witcher: Blood Origin in August 2021, set in a time 1,200 years before The Witcher, and appeared in a main role as Princess Merwyn in a cast that includes Lenny Henry, Laurence O'Fuarain and Michelle Yeoh.
 The series was released on Netflix on 25 December 2022.